The Proverbs 22:6 Child

 • Queue in an orderly manner when boarding the school buses/ public buses/ MRT trains.

-• Display graciousness and consideration to the elderly and pregnant ladies when on the public transport.
+• Display graciousness and consideration to others, especially the elderly and pregnant ladies when on the public transport.

 (d) Relating to One Another